sarawu7777/student_sample_code/README.md

 Project List

 --Python
+  --Latent Semantic Analysis
+    Latent Semantic Analysis is an efficient way of analysing the text and finding the hidden topics by understanding the context of the text.

+    In this mini-project, I applied Latent Semantic Analysis on a collection of book titles and visualize the key hidden topics represented by the documents.

   --NLP Text Classifier Project
     In this project, I designed a sentiment classifier for classifying the sentiment of the reviews.
 This is a Natural Language Processing (NLP) task where the input is a natural